LoveBug2084/LadyBug/README.md

 # Lady Bug
 A remake of [Universals Lady Bug arcade game from 1981](https://en.wikipedia.org/wiki/Lady_Bug_(video_game)) written in 6502 assembly language for the [Acorn BBC Micro Computer range](https://en.wikipedia.org/wiki/BBC_Micro), assembles with the excellent [BeebAsm](https://github.com/stardot/beebasm) assembler

-I've included fontmaker and pixelsutilities ( C source code and compiled .exe's ) for converting the gimp/photoshop font, sprites and tile image files from .raw to the .bin format required during assembly ( see asm.bat for details )
+I've included fontmaker and pixels utilities ( C source code and compiled .exe's ) for converting the gimp/photoshop font, sprites and tile image files from .raw to the .bin format required during assembly ( see asm.bat for details )

 **I've recently added a map editor, maps can be saved to disk and any 3 may be selected for use in the game**